Pistonite/botw-ist/packages/manual/src/user/index.md

 **Commands** for the simulator.
 Usually, the commands are the **steps** or **actions** you perform in the IST setup.

-Here's an example of such script, each line is a command.
+Here's an example of such script; each line is a command.
 ```skybook
 get 1 pot-lid 1 apple 1 slate 1 glider
 equip Shield